-Discussed below are additional details related to our investments in multi-family projects and investments in real estate-related debt, each of which are included in our domestic other investments segment.
+Discussed below are additional details related to our investments in multi-family projects which are still under development and investments in real estate-related debt.
+Each of these investments is included in our domestic other investments segment and excluded from the table above.
 All other investments are operating real estate investments.

-- WaterWall Place JV 93% interest in a joint venture that was formed to invest in a multi-family development project in Houston, Texas.
-The estimated total cost of the project is expected to be \$65.0 million and the project will consist of 322 units upon completion.
+- WaterWall Place JV 93% interest in a multi-family development project in Houston, Texas that was completed in July 2014.
 An affiliate of Hines owns the remaining 7% interest in this joint venture.
-As of March 31, 2014, 135 units have been delivered and 126 leases have been executed.
-Construction began in July 2012 and is expected to be completed by June 2014, although there can be no assurances as to when construction will be completed. - @1377 51.7% ownership interest in a \$33.4 million multi-family development project in Atlanta, Georgia that was completed in March 2014.
-The project consists of 215 units and the project was 62% leased as of March 31, 2014. - Ponce & Bird JV 83% interest in a joint venture that was formed in July 2012 to invest in a multi-family development project in Miami, Florida.
+The project was 68% leased as of August 1, 2014. - Ponce & Bird JV 83% interest in a joint venture that was formed in July 2012 to invest in a multi-family development project in Miami, Florida.
 The estimated total cost of the project is expected to be \$66.0 million and the project will consist of 276 units upon completion.
 An affiliate of Hines owns the remaining 17% interest in this joint venture.
 Construction began in April 2013 and is expected to be completed by December 2014, although there can be no assurances as to when construction will be completed. - Flagship Capital JV 97% interest in a joint venture with Flagship Capital GP, which was formed to provide real estate loans.
 We have committed to investing up to \$49.4 million into the Flagship JV.
-The joint venture has eight loans receivable, totaling \$38.9 million, outstanding as of March 31, 2014.
+The joint venture has seven loans receivable, totaling \$33.8 million, outstanding as of June 30, 2014.
 Flagship Capital GP owns the remaining 3% interest in the joint venture.
 We are not affiliated with Flagship Capital GP.